aksnzhy/xlearn/doc/api_list.rst

                           to 'test_file' + '.out'

   -l <log_file_path>   :  Path of the log file.
 Using '/tmp/xlearn_log' by default.

+  -nthread <thread number> :  Number of thread for multi-thread training.

+  --sign                   :  Converting output to 0 and 1.

+  --sigmoid                :  Converting output to 0~1 (problebility).

 xLearn Python API
 ------------------------------